Developing a value of community is essential for your kids, especially because they learn how to work as a team and behave in group settings.

 Pushing kids out of their comfort zone in a safe environment

 How can your children gain self-awareness, confidence, independence, and also assertiveness & adaptability?
-An easy way is to step into the unknown and having a healthy competition with their peers.
+An easy way is to step into the unknown and have a healthy competition with their peers.

 Your child takes risks and learns from failures by spending time playing in a safe & public place.
 Also, meeting new people and trying new things is a way to prepare children to handle future obstacles in life (e.g. how to reach agreements if someone does not agree with me)